charliewang95/plm/README.md

 ### Production server

+* The production server is kept running by the following command `sudo nohup npm run start-https >/dev/null 2>&1 &`.
+This prevents the process from hanging up after the user who typed this command logs out from the ssh session.

 * Go to plm by running `cd pcm`, then run `sudo npm run start-https`.
 To view the content, go to https://real-producers.colab.duke.edu in your browser

 ### To use https on servers: